Adding WebVTT captions to VOD

 Note: Please ensure that your caption file has been correctly edited before uploading, as currently only IBM Watson Auto Generated Captions can be edited in the Dashboard.

 In case your video has live embedded (608/708) captions you will already see “English (live)” as the first element of the caption list.
 These live captions have been processed and converted into standard (.vtt) file so they will function just like any other uploaded captions.

 As a first step, you will select from a predetermined list of languages from a dropdown menu.
 You will find 180+ different languages and some variations of them (e.g. English UK, English US).

 Note: If you have previously uploaded captions in the selected language new captions are going to overwrite them.

 Click on the “choose file” button that will let you select a file from your computer.
 Choose the .vtt file you want to upload.
 Currently, the platform only allows .vtt files to be uploaded as captions.
 Read more on this topic below

 You can set these captions to appear on the player by default.
 In this case they will be displayed immediately as soon as playback starts without any additional settings.

 Uploaded captions will need to be processed.
-This process might takes a while.
-When they are ready we will send a notification to the email address you provided.
+This process might take a while.
+When they are ready, we will send a notification to the email address you provided.
 This input field contains the email address you used the last time.
 Feel free to change it.
 If you don’t edit it at all, it will contain the channel owner's email.

 When all the necessary settings have been made click “Upload”.
 You will see your first captions being processed.